2 Control flow, structs, modules and types

 ^

-If a function argument receives as input a object whose data type is any of the primitive types that we have listed at Section 1.5 this object is always passed by value to the function.
-In other words, this object is copied to the function stack frame.
+If a function argument receives as input an object whose data type is any of the primitive types that we have listed in Section 1.5, this object is always passed by value to the function.
+In other words, this object is copied into the function stack frame.

-However, if the input object have a more complex data type, for example, it might be a struct instance, or an array, or a union, etc., in cases like that, the zig compiler will take the liberty of deciding for you which strategy is best.
-The zig compiler will pass your object to the function either by value, or by reference.
+However, if the input object have a more complex data type, for example, it might be a struct instance, or an array, or an union value, etc., in cases like that, the zig compiler will take the liberty of deciding for you which strategy is best.
+Thus, the zig compiler will pass your object to the function either by value, or by reference.
 The compiler will always choose the strategy that is faster for you.
 This optimization that you get for free is possible only because function arguments are immutable in Zig.

-By making it a pointer, we can finally use and alter directly the value of this function argument inside the body of the add2() function.
+Therefore, if we take our previous add2() example, we can change the value of the function argument x inside the function’s body by marking the x argument as a “pointer to a u32 value” (i.e. *u32 data type), instead of a u32 value.
+By making it a pointer, we can finally alter the value of this function argument directly inside the body of the add2() function.
 You can see that the code example below compiles successfully.

 const std = @import("std");